 Laboratory medicine works to diagnose disease, evaluate the effectiveness of treatment and to research the causes and cures of disease.

-Manchester University NHS Foundation Trust has one of the largest laboratories in the United Kingdom, performing more than 21 million tests each year across three sites.
+Manchester University NHS Foundation Trust has one of the largest laboratories in the United Kingdom, performing more than 26 million tests each year across four sites.
 Our wide range of tests and our ability to perform specialist testing make us a pathology one-stop shop.

 MFT is the reference centre for a large number of tests and the referral centre for several specialities.
 Some of the services we provide are not found anywhere else in the UK.